swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 cheap and plentiful on ebay.

 I tested both the Foxconn PVA080G12Q and AVC DASA0820R2U as secondary fans and both worked well.
-I preferred the 20 mm thickness.
+I preferred the 20-mm width.

 See above for recommendations on the [case fan screws](#screws).